jordanblakey/ffjs/README.md

 Lightweight, modular utility functions for arrays, browser, dates, strings, math, and more.

-Adapted from 30 Seconds of Code, the most excellent exercises by Chalarangelo here: https://chalarangelo.github.io/30-seconds-of-code/
+Adapted from 30 Seconds of Code, the most excellent exercises by Chalarangelo:

+https://chalarangelo.github.io/30-seconds-of-code/

 ## Installation